hyper63/hyper-adapter-mongodb/README.md

 ## Background

-mongodb is a NoSQL database that is very popular in the developer ecosystem.
-With this adapter, you will be able to use mongodb as your data store for your hyper applications.
+MongoDB is a NoSQL database that is very popular in the developer ecosystem.
+With this adapter, you will be able to use MongoDB as your data store for your hyper applications.

 For more information on MongoDB: https://www.mongodb.com/